 This article originally appeared in the Oct.
 2009 Ag News and Views newsletter.

 For most cattle producers, culling cows is not an easy task.
 However, some culling needs to be done each year to maintain optimal productivity.
 Records on each cow's yearly production would be beneficial when making culling decisions, but collecting some information when the cows are processed can give you a good place to start.

 Cattlemen should make it a point to evaluate all breeding females at least once a year.
 Weaning is likely the most convenient time to do this evaluation.
 In addition to their vaccinations, cows should also be pregnancy-tested, evaluated for structural soundness and aged based on the condition of their teeth.
 This information will take a little extra time to collect, but will be valuable when determining a culling order.
 In addition, this culling order will be useful during a drought as it is usually more profitable to cull unproductive cows as a drought is beginning than to try to hold on until the drought is over.

-- Open females: All open females should be culled.
-According to the Cattle-Fax Cow/Calf and Stocker Survey, the average annual cash cost to carry a cow in 2006 was $366.
+All open females should be culled.
+According to the Kansas Farm Management Association enterprise summary report of some 90 beef cow herds in 2016, the annual variable costs to keep a cow was near $700.
 It will be very difficult for an open cow to make up for a year of lost production.
 In addition, if a heifer does not settle in the same period as her contemporaries, she is telling you that she does not fit your management environment.